Computer Science for Iowa

 NewBoCo is a Code.org Regional Partner

 NewBoCo is the designated provider of Code.org Professional Learning Programs in Iowa.
 Our role includes providing quality professional development to educators through local school district partnerships and acting as a regional hub of the global computer science education movement.
-NewBoCo will work with schools and provide networking and collaboration events for computer science teachers, along with support from Code.Org’s Midwest Regional Manager, Jenna Garcia.
+NewBoCo will work with schools and provide networking and collaboration events for computer science teachers.

 Opportunities in Iowa

-We’re excited to announce that applications for Code.org’s Professional Learning Program for CS Principles and CS Discoveries are now open!
+We’re excited to announce that applications for Code.org’s free Professional Learning Program for CS Discoveries and CS Principles are now open!
 More details are below.
 Please pass this information along to interested teachers and administrators wanting to add or expand their computer science offerings.

 Not sure why you should include computer science in your school, or maybe you understand the importance but need help implementing high quality curricula?
 Contact Samantha Dahlby at email@example.com and we’ll help you get started or further your current progress.